sunpech/sunpech.github.io/about.md

 My full name is Sunpech Steven Suwatanapongched.
 I mostly just go by Steven.
 I also go by Spong, which comes from a combination of letters from **S** from **S**teven, and **Pong** from Suwatana**pong**ched.

 I grew up in Chicago, Illinois.
 I'm half Thai and half Chinese.
 I've lived in several cities from Boston, Bangkok, to Los Angeles.
-I'm currently live in Chicago, IL.
+I currently live in Chicago, IL.

 I enjoy software development, photography, food, reading, blogging, traveling, and other stuff.